BleuLlama/z80-machine/rc2014/README.md

  - $FF - reserved / undefined
  - $41 - 'A' - RC2014 base hardware (this project)
  - $42 - 'B' - RC2014LL - Scott Lawrence's 64k ROM switchable system
+ - See other projects' README files in this repository for other values...